 About Your Visit

 The Memorial is free and open to the public seven days a week.
-The Museum is open to the public five days a week and requires tickets to be purchased in advance.
+The Museum is currently open to the public five days a week (six effective July 13) and requires advance ticket purchase.
 Follow these guidelines for a safe experience.
-Learn more about our events, how to get here, accessibility resources, visitor guidelines, and where to visit nearby.
+Learn more about our events, how to get here, accessibility resources, visitor guidelines, and local partners offering visitor discounts.

 The Museum is open Thursday to Monday from 10 a.m. to 5 p.m.